-- Makes a practical, but terrible decision. - He knows that the 10 tribes will feel drawn to worship at the Temple in Jerusalem, so he sets up idols in Bethel and Dan. - He tells the people, "It is too much for you to go up to Jerusalem.
+- Makes a practical, but terrible decision. - Knowing that the 10 tribes will still feel drawn to worship at the Temple in Jerusalem, he sets up idols in Bethel and Dan. - He tells the people, "It is too much for you to go up to Jerusalem.
 Here are your gods, O Israel, who brought you up out of Egypt."
-1 Kings 12:28 - All but 3 of Israel's kings "did not turn away from the sins of Jeroboam."
+1 Kings 12:28 - All but 3 of Israel's 20 kings "did not turn away from the sins of Jeroboam."
+2 Kings 13:6

-The First Three Kings of Judah
+The Kings of Judah

-- 19 kings and 1 queen reigned in Jerusalem between the reign of Rehoboam and the Babylonian captivity. - Eight were said to have done what was right in the eyes of the LORD, as their father David had done. - Final 11 chapters of 1 Kings covers briefly the reigns of Abijah, Asa and Jehoshaphat
+- 19 kings and 1 queen reigned in Jerusalem, in David's line, from the reign of Rehoboam to the Babylonian captivity. - Eight were said to have done what was right in the eyes of the LORD, as their father David had done. - Final 11 chapters of 1 Kings covers briefly the reigns of Abijah, Asa and Jehoshaphat.